Warfarin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Many medicines and foods affect how warfarin works and affect your PT/INR results.
+- Many medicines and foods can affect how warfarin works and may affect the PT/INR test results.
 Tell your doctor before you start or stop any medicine, especially the following:

-- Another blood thinner, including apixaban, cilostazol, clopidogrel, dabigatran, dipyridamole, heparin, prasugrel, rivaroxaban, ticlopidine
+- Another blood thinner, including apixaban, argatroban, bivalirudin, cilostazol, clopidogrel, dabigatran, desirudin, dipyridamole, heparin, lepirudin, prasugrel, rivaroxaban, ticlopidine

-- NSAID pain or arthritis medicine, including aspirin, celecoxib, diclofenac, diflunisal, fenoprofen, ibuprofen, ketoprofen, ketorolac, naproxen, oxaprozin, piroxicam, sulindac (Check labels for over-the-counter medicines to find out if they contain an NSAID.)
+- NSAID pain or arthritis medicine, including aspirin, celecoxib, diclofenac, diflunisal, fenoprofen, ibuprofen, indomethacin, ketoprofen, ketorolac, mefenamic acid, naproxen, oxaprozin, piroxicam, sulindac.
+Check labels for over-the-counter medicines to find out if they contain an NSAID.